zitadel/zitadel/docs/docs/guides/organizations.md

 ## What is an organization?

-ZITADEL is organized around the idea that
+ZITADEL is organized around the idea that:

 * Multiple organizations share the same system.
 In this case multiple organizations share the same service, zitadel.ch
 * organizations can grant each other rights to self-manage certain aspects of the IAM (eg, roles for access management)
 * organizations are vessels for users and projects